How to adjust to hearing aids: common concerns and tips

 When hearing aids are turned up to their highest volume setting, the sound of the microphone picking up noise might be louder than usual.
 Hearing aid squealing can be minimized by simply turning down the volume unless there’s a specific reason it needs to be amplified.

 Wearing a hat or giving someone a hug may also cause your hearing aids to whistle or beep momentarily.
 This sensation—known as hearing aid feedback—can also occur if your glasses rub on hearing aids.
 This happens because sounds that originate very close to the hearing aids will be picked up louder than those received from farther away.
-While there’s not much you can do to control this occasional sound, it’s helpful to be aware of the different situations that can cause it to occur.

 As you adjust to your new hearing aids, you may notice your voice sounds a little different than it does without them.
 This is to be expected, since your voice is one of the sounds being amplified by your new device.
 If your hearing aid model takes up a significant portion of the ear canal, the sound of your voice will be altered the same way it would be if your ears were plugged.
 This is called the “occlusion effect.”
 Though this can feel odd initially, getting used to hearing aids doesn’t have to take a long time; it often happens relatively quickly.